 Book an appointment with the assessment centre and prepare for the assessment

 There are several assessment centres close to the University.
-Since the assessments are being conducted via telephone or online appointment you can choose any centre, and you can find one via the gov.uk website.
+Since the assessments are being conducted via telephone or online appointment as well as in-person, you can choose any centre, and you can find one via the gov.uk website.

 Questions to think about